 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
 We will endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will be alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children receive effective support, protection, and justice at the earliest opportunity .

 The procedures contained in this policy apply to all staff, supply staff, volunteers, and governors/members of L.E.A.D.
-Academy Trust, and are consistent with those of XXXXX (Notts/Nottingham/Derby/Lincoln) Safeguarding Children Partnership.
+Academy Trust, and are consistent with those of Sheffield Safeguarding Children Partnership.

 Safeguarding children means: The actions we take to promote the welfare of children and protect them from harm are everyone’s responsibility.
 Everyone who comes into contact with children and families has a role to play.